uuinfofp/uuinfofp.github.io/labs.md

 #### Indentation

-* The most important aspect about indentation are probably that it is used consistently.
+* The most important aspect about indentation is probably that it is used consistently.
 * Try not to make your lines longer than 80 characters.
 A lot of people still prefer to print out source code, have two editors open side-by-side on their screen, or simply use a large font size on a small screen.
 * Try to align matching pieces of code.
 Instead of: